How Effective Are Classic Change Management Approaches?

-Here we offer an exclusive summary of Esther’s findings and recommendations regarding the effectiveness of project and programme-led change.
-The full chapter appears in the 4th edition of Making Sense of Change Management by Esther Cameron & Mike Green out on 3rd March 2015.
+An exclusive summary of Esther’s findings and recommendations regarding the effectiveness of project and programme-led change.

 Projects and programmes are now seen by many organizations as critical delivery mechanisms for improving, and even transforming, business performance.
 Given that the disciplines associated with project management date back to the 1950s, it’s worth asking whether this approach still provides an effective way to create sustainable organizational change in these complex and fast-moving times, and if not, what might need to be re-thought or done differently to make it so?